Wudangquan: Sanfeng Pai

-This lineage was transmitted to master Zhong Yunlong through the 13th generation leader, Wang Guangde (1947-2001), who became the head of Wudang mountain after religious practice was legalized in 1979.
-Master Wang had studied under Longmen Pai master Li Chengyu (1885-2003) and Xiao Yaowan (1911-1997), the 12th generation head of Wudang Sanfeng Pai, from whom master Wang received the lineage.
+This lineage was transmitted to master Zhong Yunlong through the 13th generation leader, Wang Guangde (1947–2001), who became the head of Wudang mountain after religious practice was legalized in 1979.
+Master Wang had studied under Longmen Pai master Li Chengyu (1885–2003) and Xiao Yaowan (1911–1997), the 12th generation head of Wudang Sanfeng Pai, from whom master Wang received the lineage.

 Since the end of the Cultural Revolution in 1976, China began to open up to the world.
 Subsequently, there was a slow trickle of Daoists returning to Wudang.
-Most importantly, Guo Gaoyi (1900-1996) and Zhu Chengde (1898-1990), both Longmen Pai masters returned in 1980.
+Most importantly, Guo Gaoyi (1900–1996) and Zhu Chengde (1898–1990), both Longmen Pai masters returned in 1980.
 In 1981, Zhong Yunlong came to Wudang to study internal martial arts and became a disciple of masters Wang Guangde, Guo Gaoyi and Zhu Chengde, studying Sanfeng Pai and Longmen Pai practices under them.
 In 1985, master Wang, then the head of the Wudang Daoist Association put out a call for Taoists scattered by the cultural revolution to return to Wudang.
 Simultaneously, he sent master Zhong Yunlong all around China with letters of introduction with the goal of assisting Taoist masters to pass on their teachings to his disciple.
 Through his travels and training, master Zhong amassed a huge body of knowledge ranging from Daoist martial arts to inner alchemy and healing practices.
-After four years of traveling he came back to Wudang in 1989 and together with master Wang Guangde, founded the Daoist Association Martial Arts Academy at Zixiao Palace (Purple Cloud Temple), with master Guo Gaoyi serving as the head martial arts instructor and master Zhu Chengde as the head Qigong master.
+After four years of traveling he came back to Wudang in 1989 and together with master Wang Guangde, founded the Daoist Association Martial Arts Academy at Purple Cloud Temple, with master Guo Gaoyi serving as the head martial arts instructor and master Zhu Chengde as the head qigong master.

 Grandmaster Zhong Yunlong, who represents the 14th generation of Wudang Sanfeng Pai, had his first disciples in the early 90’s.
 The most renowned were master Yuang Xiugang and master Zhong Xuechao, who at the same time were his very first students, who represent the first 15th generation masters of Wudang Sanfeng Pai lineage holders.